 After 26 years in the supply chain industry, Partstat has noticed this void – and in an effort to offer our customers an opportunity to maximize ROI long after production of a product ceases, we created an Inventory Exit Solution built around marketing.

 Fulfilling a Market Need

 The core philosophy behind our solution is simple: When the right team of experts combines its industry knowledge with the latest analytical tools, they can comprehensively market excess inventory to optimize exposure and drive consumer demand – all at a time when significant returns can still be achieved.
 To borrow an old colloquialism, we strike while the iron is hot.

-The process begins with our Excess Inventory Analysis.
+The process begins with our Recommendation Report.
 Our experienced team of supply chain specialists can identify the state of the market for over 25 million unique electrical components with the aid of Partstat – an open-access Big Data warehouse consisting of over 8 billion rows of current and historical data.
-After a thorough data analysis that includes current lifecycle status of the component, current global availability, average distributor price, and average factory lead time, we then compile the real-time market information in a straightforward, easy-to-understand format.
+After a thorough data analysis that includes current life cycle status of the component, current global availability, average distributor price, and average factory lead time, we then compile the real-time market information in a straightforward, easy-to-understand format.
 In the conclusion, we highlight for our customers which parts can return a sizable profit, and which parts can be immediately scrapped.

 No two cases are the same, and we tailor our marketing strategy to each customer based on the state of the market they wish to reach.
 For example, if it is a seller’s market, Partstat will negotiate with buyers the highest possible sale price.
 Conversely, if the part’s data indicates a buyer’s market with low demand, we will price the part accordingly to minimize the customer’s net loss.
 In either case, the result can be a substantial boost to the OEM’s net revenue, which can help spur additional company growth for years to come.